 In Defense of Afrikan-Centered Scholarship from Unprovoked attacks by Meso-American so-called Scholars

-I’ve included just two photos.
+I’ve included just several photos of Olmec stone heads.
 The last photo below, these so-called scholars assert is actually Monkey?
 Yeah, a Monkey.
 Monkeys do not possess the phenotype represented in the statues of the Olmecs, featured in the photos I’ve supplied below.
 In addition, the Monkey is not represented within the Olmec religious Pantheon of Gods.
 The Olmecs had a Priesthood as a part of the Religion, as well.
 What other ancient people on this planet had a powerful, strong Priesthood in ancient times, prior to the time period and existence of the Olmecs anywhere on this planet?
 What other ancient people on this planet uses Anthropomorphic and Zootipical imagery in their Religious Pantheon and in their Art?
-And what ancient people did so, and much earlier than the Olmecs did?
+And what ancient people did so, and did so much earlier than the Olmecs did?

-Here are some critical questions that no one has either asked and certainly hasn’t answered.
+Here are some critical questions that no one has asked and certainly hasn’t answered.

 (1) When each of these 8ft 20 Ton statues was created, what was the timeline for them and were all of them created at the same time?